verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] Storing into my possible trivia memory box.
 - [ ] 'your name' cons himself into good behaviour
 - [ ] Present a sanitized version of myself that's highly edited.
+- [ ] “You normally have to be bashed around a bit by life to see the point of daffodils, sunsets and uneventful nice days.”— Alain de Botton
 — James Baldwin